-Section 4 - Title I - Adult, Youth and Dislocated Worker Functions
+Section 5 - Title I - Adult, Youth, and Dislocated Worker Functions This Section should include -

-A description and assessment of the type and availability of adult and dislocated worker employment and training activities in the Local Area.
+(A) A description and assessment of the type and availability of adult and dislocated worker employment and training activities in the Local Area.

 Adult and Dislocated Services are available through the American Job Center in Frederick and delivered in collaboration with area partners.